CaiJingLong/dart_image_size_getter/library/README.md

 Do not completely decode the image file, just read the metadata to get the image width and height.

-Just support jpeg, git, png, webp.
+Just support jpeg, gif, png, webp.

 ## Usage